shohne/CarND-Advanced-Lane-Lines/README.md

 ## Advanced Lane Finding
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-This repo contains the code written to complete the project **Advanced Lane Finding** on Udacity Self-Driving Car Nanodegree.
-The goal is detect lane lines from images (and video) taken from a camera at the from of a car.
+This repo contains the written code to complete the project **Advanced Lane Finding** on Udacity Self-Driving Car Nanodegree.
+The goal is to detect lane lines from images (and video) taken from a camera at the front of a car.

 Prerequisites
 ---
-To run this project, you need [Anaconda 4.3.30](https://anaconda.org/conda-canary/conda/files?version=4.3.30) installed.
+To run this project, it is necessary to have [Anaconda 4.3.30](https://anaconda.org/conda-canary/conda/files?version=4.3.30) installed.

 Installation
 ---